It’s National Science Meeting Time! Nine Protips on Meeting, Greeting and Getting It Done Like a Rockstar

 2. Set up meetings NOW.
 Yes, now.
 Weeks before you head out the door.
 And not just with your beer buddies.
 Find the people who are doing that technique you really want to learn, the ones with the great constructs, the ones whose paper you just read.
 Invite them now to go for coffee after their talk/poster.
 These folks will welcome the opportunity to talk about what they are doing and this is how collaborations are made.
 Be brave.
 Set up at least one of these meetings a day.
 It’s a lot of coffee, but you can do it.

 3. Steal all of Nature’s swag.
 Nature’s publication and subscription fees are through the roof and they are merciless to authors.
-Its time to put the boot to the man.
+They also are make dreadful commentary on women, minorities, and kittens.
+I don’t have a link for the kittens, but I’m sure they hate on them in private.
+It’s time to put the boot to the man.
 Go to Publisher’s Alley with bags, boxes and carts and strip their booth of everything.
-Journals, pens, candy, tables, carpet, book displays….it’s all yours.
+Journals, pens, candy, tables, carpet, lunches, unattended laptops, book displays….it’s all yours.
 Just take it.

 4. Follow Hope Jahren’s genius safety rules for going out to dinner or lunch when you are on a job interview (yes, this is the link).
+Her blog is currently being revamped, but a) pay for yourself – insist on this or say your boss insists on this b) one drink max, ideally none c) LEAVE ANYTIME IF YOU HAVE SMALL SENSE OF ANGST ABOUT SAFETY your mentor, if they are worth a damn, will cover for you d) no hotel rooms ever e) Have a buddy meet you at the end of the interview.
 Boundaries are your best friends.
-Well, boundaries, boots, Nature swag and snarky bloggers.
+Well, boundaries, boots, stolen Nature swag and snarky bloggers.

 5. Take some damn notes.
 I’m a fan of the steno notebook because they are small enough to fit in a bag easily and sturdy enough to write on You.
 Will.
 Not.
 Remember.
 Everything.
 Rain Man.
 Write it down.

-7. Bring the best walking shoes, earplugs*, water bottle and bag you can afford.
-Better yet, charge it all to your Dean.
+7. Bring the best walking shoes, earplugs/headphones*, water bottle and bag you can afford.
+Better yet, charge it all to your Dean of Faculty.
+Honesty, they’ll understand.
+Ish.
 Water in convention centers costs more per liter than gasoline.
 Just bring your own bottle and fill ‘er up.
 As for bags…well, you’ve come to the right place because I love bags almost as much as I love boots.
 And I really love boots.
 I’m a fan of the shoulder sling.
-Won’t mess up your back, has nice pockets for organization and can be tossed on quickly as the interns at Nature chase you through the convention center (they’re slow…).
-Check out this awesome site for other great options. *For planes and getting work done, not for talks.
+Won’t mess up your back, has nice pockets for organization and can be tossed on quickly as the interns at Nature chase you through the convention center (they’re slow AF…).
+Check out this awesome site for other great options. *Earplugs are for planes and getting work done, not for talks.
 Although, if the talk is really bad, maybe?

 9. Tweet.
 Find your meeting’s hashtag and use it.
 You’ll find awesome recommendations for talks you might have missed, short coffee lines, and meeting Bingo.